-The CT Law confirms the rate of 9% to be applied to taxable income exceeding a specified threshold still subject to a cabinet decision.
+The CT Law confirms the rate of 9% to be applied to taxable income exceeding the threshold set by cabinet decision.
 The Group may be subject to application of Global Minimum Tax rate of 15% which is dependent on the implementation of Base Erosion Profit Shifting (BEPS 2) - Pillar Two rules by the countries where the Group operates and a top-up tax regime by UAE MoF.
 The Group is currently assessing the impact of these laws and regulations and will apply the requirements as they come into effect.